RvSinghDeveloperbabu/RvSinghDeveloperbabu/README.md

 - 👋 Hi, I’m @RvSinghDeveloperbabu
-- 👀 I’m interested in new technologies and learning new thing in my current programming languages
+- 👀 I’m interested in new technologies and learning new things in my current programming languages are Ruby and Ruby on Rails
-- 🌱 I’m currently learning React and Node.js
+- 🌱 I’m currently learning React and Node.js.
 - 📫 How to reach me

 <!---